rm-hull/maze/README.md

 * http://maze.destructuring-bind.org?draw=trail&cell-size=6 - snail-trails.

+[Works on Chromium, Firefox, iPad - haven't tried the others - feedback welcome]

 ## TODO

 * Follow the mouse clicks - when in snake or trails mode, clicking/tapping on the maze will cause the path to be re-evaluated with the end point at that mouse click.

-* iPad game: Roll the ball round the maze & against the clock -- device orientation and motion API integration
+* iPad game: roll a ball round the maze & against the clock -- device orientation and motion API integration

 ## Implementation details